side-chaine/beLive/code_of_conduct.md

 - Threats of violence or hate speech.

 ## Reporting and Enforcement
-If you experience or witness unacceptable behavior, please report it by emailing: **security@belive.dev** (replace with the preferred contact).
+If you experience or witness unacceptable behavior, please report it by emailing: **nikitosss007@gmail.com**.

 Reports will be handled confidentially.
 The project maintainers will review reports and take appropriate action, which may include warnings, temporary or permanent bans from the project, or removal of content.